 Students living outside the school’s walk boundary will be eligible to receive an ORCA Card.
 The ORCA Card should be kept secure and in good condition.
 A lost, stolen or damaged ORCA Card may be replaced at a cost of $25.
 The old card will be deactivated and the new card activated.
 Forms for replacement ORCA Cards do no need a parent signature.
 The ORCA Cards are active from the first day of school and will be good through the last day of school.
 Students and guardians are required to sign an initial issue form or a reactivation form which outlines district transportation’s rules of use for ORCA Cards.

-Reminder that BSD Student ORCA/METRO cards are deactivated after the last day of school each year and new ORCA cards are issued to eligible students at Taking Care of Business days or during school office hours after school resumes in September.
+BSD Student ORCA/METRO cards are deactivated after the last day of school each year and new ORCA cards are issued to eligible students at Taking Care of Business days or during school office hours after school resumes in September.

 Parking a student car on the Newport campus is a privilege.
 To gain and maintain this privilege a student must register his or her car in the office, obtain a parking permit, and drive safely!
 Students sign up for a parking pass may also have an ORCA Card, provided that they qualify for an ORCA card by living outside the school’s walk boundary.